Wildlife

 - It is important to install the nest protector within 24 hours of egg laying (preferably the same day) - the nests usually get robbed of their eggs very quickly.

-- A healthy snapping turtle population is important for a healthy lake - they eat a lot of decayed plant and animal matter and this helps to keep the water clean.
+- A healthy snapping turtle population is important for a healthy lake - they eat a lot of decaying plant and animal matter and this helps to keep the water clean.

-- Contrary to some beliefs, snapping turtles do not attack swimmers - their first instinct would be to quickly swim away and hide.
+- Contrary to some beliefs, snapping turtles do not attack swimmers.
+Upon an encounter with a person in the water, their first instinct would be to quickly swim away and hide.
 They are aggressive only on land and only when they feel threatened (for instance, if you try to pick it up) - in this instance they may bite but they are only trying to defend themselves.

 Animals with suspicious deaths